jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Query commands
 --------------

-Unlike other commands, if a proof is open, query commands may be prefixed with :n:`@selector:` to specify which subgoal(s) should be included.
-If no selector is provided, the command applies to the current goal.
+Unlike other commands, query commands may be prefixed with a goal selector (:n:`@num:`) to specify which goal context, it applies to.
+If no selector is provided,
+the command applies to the current goal.
 If no proof is open, then the command only applies to accessible objects.  (see Section :ref:`invocation-of-tactics`).